 They say, if you want to quit a habit, replace it with something else- preferably something that does not come with similar side effects, and ideally, with something that is actually much healthier for you!
 What do I recommend?
 Find below.
 Try them out, and let me know what you think!
 I promise you won’t regret it!

 Technically, this is not a caffeine-free product, because cacao includes caffeine.
 In fact, some recommend cacao for a coffee-like stimulation without the crash.
 But the main stimulant in cacao is theobromine, a bitter alkaloid named after the genus of the cacao tree.
 So this delicious Pukka latte is a legitimate coffee alternative which tastes like a spicy cacao drink.
 I buy it from our local health food store but it is also available at Amazon for $9.99.
 I love love this drink, because, first of all, that chocolate taste is just yummy with a little almond milk and some sweetener.
 But second of all, it has ashwagandha, which is my favourite adaptogen.
 I write about how I have benefited from adaptogens here.
 And I have delicious and easy adaptogenic recipes (which will satisfy your cravings for sweets!) here, and some here.
 Ashwagandha helps me calm down, instead of getting jittery and anxious.
-Pukka latte also has shatavari in it, which is known for its antioxidant properties.
+Pukka latte also has shatavari in it, which is known for its antioxidant properties, and it is especially good for women.
 It has anti-inflammatory properties and may help boost your immune system.
+(Please do your own research, based on your unique conditions.
+Ashwagandha might not be the best option if you have tendencies for depression, for example.
+I am only talking about what has helped *me*, with my anxiety and sleep problems).
 I also think the spicy cacao taste helps curb any cravings for that somewhat bitter coffee taste.
 You might trick your body, after all!
 Oh, use a hand-held frother to dissolve the residue, and to make the drink foamier.
 You’re welcome!

 Moodbeli is a company I respect a lot.
 Their socio-political stance, their presence on social media, their sourcing of the ingredients they use.
 It is on the pricey side but you only use 1-2 scoops in which case it should go for around 50 days.
 The ceremony tonic has matcha (to wake you up!), maca (to balance those hormones), and cacao (do you need a reason for cacao?!).
 I make it with a little plant-based milk and coconut sugar, and it is delicious.
 My other favourite from the same company is the “mushroom adaptogen” probably because I can taste the cacao more.
 Check out my colourful protein bars which include the mushroom adaptogen.